 Welcome

 My name is Ruuben.
-I am a tattoo artist/ instructor.
+I am a tattoo artist/ mentor.
+I own 5D Studios in St. Louis Park, MN.
 Over the past 15 years, 9 of which I spent traveling the world tattooing.
 I’ve dedicated my life to learning the craft to push the boundaries of what’s possible in tattooing.
-My work has been featured in some of the most prestigious tattoo publications around the globe.
+My work has been featured in some of the most prestigious tattoo publications such as INKED and more around the globe.

 I focus on taking on limited, high-quality projects that align with my artistic vision.
 My commitment to originality and craftsmanship ensures that every tattoo I create is a unique masterpiece designed exclusively for those who appreciate tattoos without limits.

-In my spare time I like to travel to visit ancient sites, music festivals/production,painting, carving, crafting cologne/incense, jewelry and spend time in nature.
+In my spare time I like to travel to visit ancient sites, music festivals/production, painting, carving, crafting cologne/incense, jewelry and spending time in nature.

 as seen on